Xiaotengzxf/TravelEasy/Pods/PopupDialog/README.md

 You might also want to follow us on Twitter, [@theMWFire](https://twitter.com/theMWFire) | [@Orderella](https://twitter.com/orderella)

 # Thank you
-Thanks to everyone who uses, enhances and improves this library, especially the contributors: [ExceptionsSG](https://github.com/ExceptionsSG), [sjrmanning](https://github.com/sjrmanning), [0x0c](https://github.com/0x0c).
+Thanks to everyone who uses, enhances and improves this library, especially the contributors.

 <p>&nbsp;</p>